 While earning her BFA in Theater at the University of Cincinnati, she reluctantly took her first yoga class and was hooked from that first downward facing dog.
 After moving back to her hometown of Pittsburgh, Stacey completed her initial yoga teacher certification with Amazing Yoga and in 2007 started the first Pay-What-You-Can yoga program in the city of Pittsburgh under the name of Human Race Yoga– which offered weekly classes out of the Union Project and Dormont Library.

-She went on to become a Certified Baptiste Yoga Teacher and in 2011 founded South Hills Power Yoga with locations in Dormont and Peters Township.
+She went on to become a Certified Baptiste Yoga Teacher and in 2011 founded South Hills Power Yoga in Dormont.
 Over the last decade, she has also studied with Gregor Singleton, Bryan Kest, Seane Corn, Natasha Rizopoulos, Sharon Gannon, and David Life and has trained and certified over 120 new yoga teachers through the South Hills Power Yoga’s 200-hour Teacher Training Program.

 Stacey’s teaching approach is anchored in the belief that yoga will bend to fit each student and not the other way around.
 As a result, her classes are joyous and accessible while challenging students on their own unique level.
 She is so excited to be running this studio with one of her best friends in the world and to have the opportunity to share yoga with the Bloomfield community.

 Stacey lives in Dormont with her husband Brian, their rescued pups Danger & Zoe, and an ever-expanding backyard vegetable garden.